Acupuncture is the ancient art of Chinese medicine (TCM)

 - Electrotherapy, Moxibustion, Cupping & Auricular Acupuncture are all part of an Acupuncture treatment.
 There are no additional charges.

-Malou Acupuncture is in the heart of Dublin, on the border of Dublin 2 and Dublin 4.
+Malou Acupuncture is in the heart of Dublin, 51/52 Fitzwilliam Square West, Dublin 2.